u16052642/thrive_erp_documentation/documentation-16.0/content/applications/websites/ecommerce/managing_products/catalog.rst

 .. tip::
    You can use **attribute filters** even if you do not work with product variants.
 When adding attributes to your products, make sure only to specify *one* value per attribute.
-Odoo does not create variants if no combination is possible.
+Thrive Bureau ERP does not create variants if no combination is possible.

 Sort-by search